Don’t be stupid

 Cecilia on the film installation:

-This film was made during the postmodernist 1990s when the discussion about the importance of the image was intense.
-In the 70’s, theorists such as John Berger and Erving Goffman had written about the voyeuristic gaze and how the body language of men and women was often conveyed with the stereotypes of the ”passive woman” an object to be examined, scrutinised and judged in contrast to the ”active man” (Liz Wells 2023, Photography a critical introduction, ed.6. p.297).
-When I started working with video art and photography in the 90’s these notions were still prevalent, I knew that working as an image maker would involve a judgement and selection of what is worth capturing and that it is a responsibility.
-I set out to activate prevailing images and at the same time the viewer’s gaze.
-I was mainly articulating myself in images, I didn’t write very much.
-As a woman, then 34 years old, I often felt trapped in the gaze of others and that I needed to break away from the images that I felt like they were pasted on me.
-I had an abstract feeling that I became a flat two-dimensional image in front of the voyeuristic gaze, like a postcard (today’s social media) or described by the term ”representative image of the woman”.
-I found that images of how I was expected to be, behave, and live hindered me and I wanted to make myself three-dimensional.
+However, I would like to say something about working with images.
+This film was made in the postmodernist 1990s when the discussion about the importance of the image was intense.
+In the 1970s, theorists such as John Berger and Erving Goffman had written about the voyeuristic gaze and how the body language of men and women was often mediated by stereotypes of the ”passive woman” as an object to be examined, scrutinised and judged in contrast to the ”active man” (Liz Wells 2023, Photography a critical introduction, ed.6. p.297).
+When I started working with video art and photography in the 90’s these notions were still prevalent, I knew that working as an image maker would involve judgement and selection of what is worth capturing and that it is a responsibility.
+As a woman, then 34 years old, I often felt trapped in the eyes of others and that I needed to break away from the ’given images’ that I felt were glued to me.
+I sometimes had an abstract feeling that I became flat, two-dimensional in front of the voyeuristic gaze, like a postcard (today’s social media) as if I was described by the term ”representative woman”.
+I felt that the mental and physical images that existed in society, of how I was expected to be, behave and live, were hindering me and I wanted to make myself three-dimensional.
+I wanted to activate the prevailing (mental and physical) images and at the same time the viewer’s gaze.
+I articulated myself mainly in images; painting, photography and film, I didn’t write much.
+So the raging woman also struggles against prevailing images of how she should behave, and at the same time how the man should behave, and struggles to break free from limiting, culturally agreed stereotypes that circulate in society.

 Top